-This room already has a lot of texture and interest going on.
+This living room already has a lot of texture and interest going on.
 It features reclaimed wood cabinets and shelving, along with a fieldstone fireplace surround.
-Therefore, the reclaimed wood mantel takes a more subtle approach.
+Therefore, the beam fireplace mantel takes a more subtle approach.
 The draw here is in the dark color, which contrasts the lighter tones in the room.
-The subtle rough texture of the wood allows it to match the other materials, creating a cohesive design.
+The subtle rough texture of the antique wood allows it to match the other materials, creating a cohesive design.

 3. Heightened Texture